mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 Although the calculations behind the scenes for centrality metrics, clustering algorithms, and other network measures may be somewhat complicated, calculating these measures in R using network objects is usually quite straight forward and typically only involves a single function and a couple of arguments within it.
 There are, however, some things that need to be kept in mind when applying these methods to network data.
 In this document, we provide examples of some of the most common functions you may use as well as a few caveats and potential problems.

 Certain network metrics require networks with specific properties and may produce unexpected results if the wrong kind of network is used.
 For example, closeness centrality is only well defined for binary networks that have no isolates.
 If you were to use the `igraph::closeness` command to calculate closeness centrality on a network with isolates, you would get results but you would also get a warning telling you "closeness centrality is not well-defined for disconnected graphs."
 For other functions if you provide data that does not meet the criteria required by that function you my instead get an error and have no results returned.
 In some cases, however, a function may simply return results and not provide any warning so it is important that you are careful when selecting methods to avoid providing data that violates assumptions of the method provided.
 Remember, that if you have questions about how a function works or what it requires you can type `?function_name` at the console with the function in question and you will get the help document that should provide more information.
-You can also include package names in the help call to avoid getting something unexpected (i.e., `?igraph::degree`)
+You can also include package names in the help call to ensure you get the correct function (i.e., `?igraph::degree`)

 ## Centrality